Disclaimer: The world of the Forgotten Realms is not owned by me.

 He was referring to her mentor, the Master Ranger Jaryn Moorstrider.
-He had patrolled the wilderness of the Sword Coast for as long as most folk could remember, and was a firm believer in their code as rangers.
+He had patrolled the wilderness of the Sword Coast for as long as most folk could remember and was a firm believer in their code as rangers.
 Protect the weak and safeguard the helpless.
 He was more invested than Lystra in the politics of the realm, however.
 She, personally, detested most government bodies, and so stuck to lesser trails whenever possible.
 She was happiest on her own on the land, rather than wrapped up in the machinations of the mighty.
-Though the occasional company was always welcome.
+Though occasional company was always welcome.

-She waved his comment off lazily.
+She waved his comment off with a lazy hand.

 “Let us speak no more of the banality of townsfolk,” she bid them.
 “Tell me of your travels for I am sure they hold much more excitement.

 As ever, the twins required little encouragement and they quickly fell into a tale of their travels in the Shining Plains, far to the southeast of the Sword Coast.
 Lystra knew these lands to be troubled, held by city states constantly at odds with one another, but knew better than to inquire after the political balance of that land for the brothers cared not for any of it.
-Instead they regaled her with stories of running and hunting with the centaur tribes that often migrated through the area.
+Instead, they regaled her with stories of running and hunting with the centaur tribes that often migrated through the area.